Student council: Israel

 Israel's national student and youth council (Hebrew: מועצת התלמידים והנוער הארצית) is an elected body representing all youth in Israel since 1993.
 Representatives are elected democratically from district youth councils.
-(Jerusalem, Tel Aviv, Center, Haifa, Arab sector, South, North and the regional schools).
+(Jerusalem, Tel Aviv, Center, Haifa, Arab sector, South, North, and the regional schools).

-The council comprises youth from the different sectors: religious, secular, Jewish, Arab, Druze and a Bedouin representative.
+The council comprises youth from the different sectors: religious, secular, Jewish, Arab, Druze, and a Bedouin representative.

 The National Youth Council representatives mediate between Government decision makers and the Youth representatives.
-They participate in the various "Knesset" (the Israeli parliament) committees: Education, internal Affairs, Violence, Drugs and Science.
-Youth representatives participate in committees dealing with youth-related issues such as: children's rights, violence, delinquency and youngsters at risk - cut off from mainstream youth.
-Youth representatives also participate in discussions concerning matriculation examinations, discussing a national project on school trips, delegations Youth representatives youth, are invited by high officials, ministers and even the president and officials from foreign countries.
+They participate in the various "Knesset" (the Israeli parliament) committees: Education, Internal Affairs, Violence, Drugs, and Science.
+Youth representatives participate in committees dealing with youth-related issues such as: children's rights, violence, delinquency, and youngsters at risk - cut off from mainstream youth.
+Youth representatives also participate in discussions concerning matriculation examinations, discussing a national project on school trips, and delegations.
+Youth representatives are invited by high officials, ministers, and even the president and officials from foreign countries.

-Israel's national student and youth council is the first youth council in the world that made student rights legislation.
+Israel's national student and youth council is the first youth council in the world to enact student rights legislation.

-In 2006 graduates of the Israel's national student and youth council founded an association named Bematana.
+In 2006, graduates of Israel's national student and youth council founded an association named Bematana.
 The association's mission is to promote young leaders who are elected as representatives in student and youth councils in Israel.

-in 2012 the Israel's national student and youth council held the International Youth Leadership Conference under the slogan.
+In 2012, Israel's national student and youth council held the International Youth Leadership Conference under the slogan.
 "Take The Lead!"

+Italy

+In Italy, the rappresentante d’istituto (institute representative) is an elected student who serves on the school's Consiglio d’Istituto (Institute Council), the main governing body of a secondary school.
+This role was introduced by the 1974 delegated education laws.
+These representatives attend council meetings, voice student concerns, and may organize assemblies or activities.
+They also coordinate the Comitato studentesco (student committee), made up of class representatives.
+Elections are held annually, typically in October or November.
+Students vote using the D'Hondt method, and two or four representatives are elected, depending on school size.
+Terms last one year.